project-ecc/eccoin/doc/gitian-building.md

 #### Make the base gitian image

-Eccoind builds on an Ubuntu trusty VM, create that base vm image by doing the following:
+Eccoin builds on an Ubuntu trusty VM, create that base vm image by doing the following:
 ```
 cd ecc-gitian-builder
 ./bin/make-base-vm --arch amd64 --suite trusty
 ```

 If you get an error code here it is due to an issue with python.
 To fix it find the file

 `/usr/lib/python2.7/dist-packages/VMBuilder/plugins/ubuntu/dapper.py`

 Find the line:
 ```
 self.run_in_target('apt-get', '-y', '--force-yes', 'dist-upgrade',
 ```
 and replace it with:
 ```
 self.run_in_target('apt-get', '-y', '--force-yes', '--option=Dpkg::Options::=--force-confnew', 'dist-upgrade',
 ```